jozefg/drafts/conats-for-cheap.md

     3. ih : inl(<>) = inl(<>) ∈ natrec(n'; top; _.x.+(unit; x))
     ⊢ inl(<>) = inl(<>) ∈ +(unit; natrec(n'; top; _.x.+(unit; x)))

-Now that we have canonical terms on the right of the `∈` and let's let `auto` handle the rest.
+Now that we have canonical terms on the right of the `∈`m, let's let `auto` handle the rest.

 ``` jonprl